Which Type of Learner Are You?

 Below are some points to discuss the different learning methods and habits that relate to the three different types of learners.

 I consider myself to be a visual learner.
 I loved art in high school, and I’ve always enjoyed listening to music.
 Listening to music has always helped me to focus and boost my mood.
-However, using music to learn in the way of creating a piece of music was something that I was never great at.

 University gave me a greater understanding of my learning style as I was able to have more control on how to learn in my independent study time.